Austinuc/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- 8-print_diagsums.c | Prints the sum of the two diagonals of a square matrix of integers 5-strstr.c | Finds the first occurrence of a substring from a given string 7-print_chessboard.c | Prints the chessboard
+ 8-print_diagsums.c | Prints the sum of the two diagonals of a square matrix of integers 5-strstr.c | Finds the first occurrence of a substring from a given string 7-print_chessboard.c | Prints the chessboard 100-set_string.c | Sets the value of a pointer to a char